 10. Aloe Vera

-Apart from its multiple skin benefits, Aloe vera can also act as a soothing agent in relieving the pain of bee-sting.
+Apart from its multiple skin benefits, aloe vera can also act as a soothing agent in relieving the pain of bee-sting.
 You just have break off a leaf and squeeze the gel directly onto the wound.
+The extract from the aloe vera leaf can be used for various other things as well.

 Have you always tried to shoo away that nasty